desmond-ong/stats-notes/docs/02-munging.md

 <span class="badge badge-bt"> BT1101 </span>

-(Here's a great reference, "cheat sheet", that is very useful to refer to once you have learnt the `tidyverse` functions and want to refer back to it, although it's a little outdated: https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf.
+(Here's a great reference, or "cheat sheet", that is very useful to refer to once you have learnt the `tidyverse` functions and want to refer back to it, although it's a little outdated: https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf.
 Do note that `pivot_longer()`, covered below, is an updated version of `gather()` from the pdf.)

 In this section we'll briefly discuss using functions from the `tidyverse` package, which is a very useful package for handling data.
 It is a very rich package (with an accompanying [book](https://www.tidyverse.org/)), with too much content to cover here, so we'll only introduce some very basic functions.